keithhubner/keithhubner.com/content/posts/deploying-plausible-civo.md

 ### 📝 Configure Plausible Settings

-Create a `plausible-configmap.yaml` file with the contents below, replacing `YOUR_DOMAIN` with your domain name, and `GENERATED_KEY` with a random string (you can use the command `openssl rand -base64 48` to generate one):
+Create a `plausible-configmap.yaml` file with the contents below, replacing `YOUR_DOMAIN` with your domain name, and `GENERATED_KEY` with a random string at least 32 bytes long (you can use the command `openssl rand -base64 48` to generate one):

 ```yaml
 apiVersion: v1